Analysing quantum systems with randomised measurements: Entanglement

 In Ref.~\cite{knips_multipartite_2020}, another criterion based on products of marginal moments was formulated.
 Instead of considering the factorisability of the correlation functions themselves, the factorisability of the second moments is considered with a purity-dependent bound.
 Namely, for two-qubit states, the inequality obeyed by all separable states reads

 where $\mathcal{P} = \tr(\varrho_{AB}^2)$ is the state's purity, the normalisation constant for moments was chosen as $N_{n,d,t} = 1$ in Eq.~(\ref{eq:generalmoment}), and a product observable $\mathcal{M} = \sigma_z \otimes \sigma_z$ was used.
 A violation of this inequality implies the presence of entanglement between the parties.
 Unlike the previously presented results, this criterion is expressed as the nonlinear combination of the second moments.
-It is essential that this nonlinearity can enhance the detection power compared to the criterion discussed in Eq.~(\ref{EQ_SIMPLE_R2}).
+This nonlinearity enhances the detection power compared to the criterion discussed in Eq.~(\ref{EQ_SIMPLE_R2}).
 Additionally to the purity-dependent inequality for two-qubit states, inequalities for three- and four-qubit states have been obtained using numerical simulations.
 To indicate genuine tripartite (four-partite) entanglement, the value of ${\mathcal M}_{3}$ (${\mathcal M}_{4}$) has to overcome the bounds given by

 where the summation is performed over all subsets of $\lbrace ABCD \rbrace$ except for the full and empty set, and where $\overline{M}$ denotes the set complementary of $M$.
 Although the simple form of the latter two expressions raises hope for a generalisation to $\mathcal{M}_n$, i.e.~for an expression comparing the second-order moment of the distribution of the correlations of an $n$-qubit state with the products of all second-order moments of the marginals, such an expression remained missing.